vmware-archive/bookdocker/README.md

 ## How to Run

-Once you installed bookdocker, do the following:
+After you installed bookdocker, do the following:

 1. Go to your book directory.